Understanding Your Need For Flood Protection

 This is all good information, you may be thinking, but I will just wait until there is a risk of flooding in my area before I purchase a flood policy.
 After all, meteorologists can warn us in advance if there will be major rainfall.
 The problem with that thinking is that flood insurance policies take 30 days to take effect, meaning you need to prepare at least a month in advance to get properly covered.

-For the right flood insurance policy to complement your homeowners insurance, giving you full coverage, contact the Scavone Insurance Center.
+For the right flood insurance policy to complement your homeowners insurance, giving you full coverage, contact the Scavone Insurance Agency Center LLC.
 Located in White Plains, our expert team is here for all of your New York insurance needs.
 When the flood waters rise, make sure you are carrying a policy that will rise to the occasion; call us today!